atsushiyamadagithub/uclinux-mac-plus/Build-custom-SCSI-hard-disk-image.md

 ## Boot Procedure for Custom SCSI hard disk image

-1. Change to the buildenv directory and run build.sh to build the Docker build environment
+1. Change to the buildenv directory and run **build.sh** to build the Docker build environment
 2. Create a `bootloader` directory alongside the `uClinux` and `user` directories, and copy the original bootloader files from notvelleda's repository into it.
-3. Add "moveal #0x003f1ffc, %sp" to uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S<br>
+3. Run **uClinux/build.sh** to build the notvelleda uClinux kernel I added "moveal #0x003f1ffc, %sp" to uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S<br>
    The bootloader should set the stack pointer according to the actual Mac Plus memory size, rather than simply using MemTop
-4. Run build.sh to build the notvelleda uClinux kernel

 ### Build the ext2 root filesystem
-1. Change to the user directory and run build.sh to build the root filesystem
+1. Change to the user directory and run **build.sh** to build the root filesystem
-2. Run buildfs.sh to build the root filesystem disk image.
+2. Run **buildfs.sh** to build the root filesystem disk image.
 The resulting image file is root.img

    This custom user/buildfs.sh script builds an ext2 root filesystem image on /dev/sda without a Macintosh partition map.
    The kernel is booted from the floppy image, and the ext2 filesystem is used as the root filesystem.

-3. Change to the uClinux directory and run buildbf.sh to build the boot floppy image.
+3. Change to the uClinux directory and run **buildbf.sh** to build the boot floppy image.
 The resulting image file is floppy.img

 ### Start MAME
 mame macplus -hard1 root.img -flop1 floppy.img